testfairy/docs/docs/051_Platforms/41_Xamarin.md

 ### Remote Logging

 Prior to iOS 10, TestFairy would automatically capture any device logs.
-However, with the introduction of a new logging system by Apple in iOS 10, in order to capture logging information along with your session, some extra steps are required.
+However, with the introduction of a new logging system by Apple in iOS 10, some extra steps are required in order to capture logging information along with your session.
 We recommend wrapping all log statements with a custom method, which will output to both the console and to TestFairy sessions.
-One suggestion we have is to add a method that looks as follows:
+One suggestion we have is to add a method that looks like this:

 ```
 using TestFairyLib;